ashpynov/AutoFilterPresets/README.md

 Automatic Filter Presets is an extension for Playnite game manager and launcher to automaticly create in-memory filter presets for grouping you games by Sources and Platforms.

+Also you can change order of fullscreen preset and Preset images on supported themes.

 [Latest Release](https://github.com/ashpynov/AutoFilterPresets/releases/latest)

 ## If you feel like supporting